 While the 2009 Tobacco Control Act requires cigarettes and smokeless tobacco products be displayed behind the counter, this requirement does not apply to other tobacco products like little cigars and e-cigarettes.
 Many of these products come in youth-appealing flavors and may be placed on countertops.
 Some stores even have low-height interior tobacco ads and place displays near candy—all tactics that can increase access and exposure to youth and young children.

 What is the average price for a pack of cigarettes in the US?

 The average price for an individual pack of cigarettes in the U.S. is about $6.
 Research shows that if a pack of cigarettes cost $10, approximately 1.5 million U.S. youth and young adults would avert an early death.
 Higher tobacco prices benefit public health, but tobacco companies soften the impact of tax increases on tobacco products by directly dropping wholesale prices, or offering coupons, multi-pack discounts or price discounts.
 The tobacco industry spent over $7 billion on price discounts and coupons for cigarettes in 2014—its largest marketing expenditure that year.

 Evidence shows that these price-reducing marketing efforts target specific brands or venues that are important for young people.
 A 2012 Surgeon General report concluded that “the industry’s extensive use of price-reducing promotions has led to higher rates of tobacco use among young people than would have occurred in the absence of these promotions.”

-For more information on tobacco industry retail practices, read our fact sheet and policy resource.
+For more information on tobacco industry retail practices, including licensing and density, price, placement and promotion, read our fact sheet and policy resource.